Missouri Returning Heroes Act

 To be eligible for assistance the combat veteran must:

 • Enroll at a Missouri public institution of higher education.
-A listing of public institutions can be found at https://dhewd.mo.gov/public-and-independent-colleges.php.
 In addition, enrollment must be in a program leading to a certificate, or an associate or baccalaureate degree, or a graduate degree;

 • Have served in armed combat and provide military service documentation, such as the DD214,that reflects service in a combat theater, receipt of combat service medals, or receipt of imminent danger or hostile fire pay or tax benefits;